Last updated: 10/06/2020

-Here is an update on what Rotorua Community Hospice looks like at Level 2 in response to COVID-19.
+Congratulations Aotearoa – we’re at Level 1!
+Here is an update on what Rotorua Community Hospice looks like at Level 1 in response to Covid-19.

 As an essential service, we continue to operate, as we have throughout all response levels.
-Our aim is always to carry on supporting over 120 patients with a life-limiting illness and their whanau every month.
-And to do this as safely as possible.
+We continue to support over 120 patients with a life-limiting illness and their whanau every month.
+And we will continue to do this as safely as possible.

 We continue to provide the best possible support and care to our patients and their whanau.
-We promise we will keep those of you in our care informed about what we’re doing.
+Thank you for your patience with changes in the way we had to deliver our service.

 Hospice Office – 1469 Hinemoa Street